Anyone who is ABB (BCLD, HCLD, PHLD, ELD, TS) or ABOR (MT/MLT) certified may submit items (questions) for ABB and/or ABOR examinations.

 To maintain security and confidentiality, please complete and sign this “Pledge of Personal Ethics and Confidentiality” form and forward it along with your examination items (questions) to firstname.lastname@example.org.
 Remember that the items you create may be on future forms of the examination and are not to be shared with others in your laboratory.

-Earn CEUs for Writing ABB and AAB-BOR Examination Questions
+Earn Continuing Education credits for Writing ABB and AAB-BOR Examination Questions

-You may receive up to four (4) hours or 0.4 CEU in each two-year CEU recording period for writing examination items (questions) for the American Board of Bioanalysis (ABB) or the AAB Board of Registry (ABOR) examinations.
-One contact hour, or 0.1 CEU, credit is awarded for every six (6) examination questions.
-The questions must be in the correct format, original questions and be accepted by the Item Writers' Committee to receive CEU credit.
+You may receive up to four (4) hours in each CE recording period for writing examination items (questions) for the American Board of Bioanalysis (ABB) or the AAB Board of Registry (ABOR) examinations.
+One contact hour credit is awarded for every six (6) examination questions.
+The questions must be in the correct format, original questions and be accepted by the Item Writers' Committee to receive CE credit.